 Significant efforts have historically been devoted to supporting entrepreneurship and small business as a piece of the economic security puzzle.
 Significant efforts also focus on supporting people involved with the justice system, including workforce and business training while in incarceration and support for life as a returned citizen.
 And further efforts still provide supports to parents raising young children.
 We first worked with WKKF and JP to help shape the Aspire program model that works at the intersection of these three areas while addressing the common gaps in each.

 WKKF asked Root Cause to conduct a purpose- and equity-driven third-party evaluation, which would tap existing evidence to inform the program model, deeply engage participants and program staff, strengthen the implementing partners’ capacity to measure and improve their work, gauge the program’s ultimate results for participants and their families, and generate learning and best practices for the field.
-In addition to the traditional number crunching, we conducted surveys, interviews, and focus groups.
+In addition to the traditional number crunching, we conducted interviews and focus groups.
 We also attended group business classes and shared meals with participants, talked business (leveraging Root Cause’s own experience founding an urban small business accelerator).
 I still have a couple of t-shirts that I purchased from participating businesses at Aspire graduation ceremonies.